Italy awaits Monti's decision on political future

 He has already said he will resign once Italy passes the next budget law but has yet to announce whether he will run for prime minister in next year's elections - which many European leaders want him to do.

-No decision was announced after a Sunday meeting to discuss his political future with President Giorgio Napolitano, the man who appointed him a year ago to lead a technocratic government charged with saving Italy from financial meltdown.
+An indication of his political future could come as soon as Sunday when he is due to meet President Giorgio Napolitano, the man who appointed him a year ago to lead a technocratic government charged with saving Italy from financial crisis.
+But most analysts judge his decision to be least a week away.

 Being in Assisi at this critical moment for his - and Italy's - political future, was like a balm for Monti, who has been tugged by all sides on whether to enter active politics.
 It was solace from the storm.